Trump: "Khamenei Jr. is unacceptable." Tehran: "A US ground invasion? It would be a disaster for them." And Israel attacks again in Lebanon.

 Sixth day of war between the US, Israel, and Iran .
 Overnight, Tehran and the Jewish state exchanged missile fire, while unconfirmed news leaks that Iraqi Kurdish militias may launch a ground operation on Iranian soil (on behalf of the US?).

 Fears of possible European involvement: yesterday, an Iranian missile headed for Cyprus diverted toward Turkey and was shot down by NATO defenses .
 French President Emmanuel Macron spoke by phone with both US President Donald Trump and Israeli Prime Minister Netanyahu , calling on them to "stop the escalation."
-The controversy between the US and Spain is also gaining traction, after Prime Minister Sanchez denied the United States bases, drawing Washington's ire.
+The controversy between the US and Spain is also gaining traction, after Prime Minister Sanchez denied the United States bases, sparking Washington's ire.
 As for Italy, Ministers Tajani and Crosetto held a hearing in Parliament "on the evolution of the international situation and on the Gulf countries' request for aid."
-Italy, Prime Minister Meloni explained, "intends to send air defense aid to the Gulf countries," but "we are not at war and we do not want to enter into one."
+Italy, Prime Minister Meloni explained, "intends to send air defense aid to the Gulf countries" and also to Cyprus, but "we are not at war and we do not want to be involved."
 And on the basics: "No request," but if it were to arrive, the Prime Minister explained, "it would be up to the Government to decide whether or not to grant more extensive use, but I think that in that case we should decide together with Parliament."

 Live news for Thursday, March 5th